 The structure of the coaching is often (but not exclusively) provided over a minimum of a 3 month period:

 - Initial discussion to understand what you are looking for from a coaching programme.
-This is either on the phone, Skype or in person and lasts 30-45 minutes.
+This is either on the phone, virtually or in person and lasts 30-45 minutes.

 - I would provide a proposal detailing our discussion and recommending the programme approach.